Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Additional figures from different data sets

 \section{Additional figures from different data sets}

 Figure~\ref{extra_metrics_fig} shows additional figures from the CNNs trained on data set 1 and 2.
 This includes the MSE as a function of epoch, the mean predictions compared to the ground truth, difference histograms between the mean predictions and the ground truth, and the coverage probabilities for the 68, 95, and 99 per cent confidence intervals.
 Figure~\ref{probability_dist_of_data_avg} gives the average predicted probability distributions across our three CNNs for each of the SLACS lenses.
-Figures~\ref{A_and_beta_vs_lens_parameters_data_set_1},~\ref{A_and_beta_vs_lens_parameters_data_set_2}, and~\ref{A_and_beta_vs_lens_parameters_data_set_combined} give our predictions compared to the smooth lensing parameters for our CNNs trained on data set 1, data set 2, and the combined data set respectively.
-Data set 1 (data set 2) has a root MSE of 20.8 (20.9) per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 19.7 (20.0) per cent for $\beta$.
+Figures~\ref{A_and_beta_vs_lens_parameters_data_set_1},~\ref{A_and_beta_vs_lens_parameters_data_set_2}, and~\ref{A_and_beta_vs_lens_parameters_data_set_combined} give our predictions compared to the smooth lensing parameters measured by~\citet{Shajib_2021} for our CNNs trained on data set 1, data set 2, and the combined data set respectively.
+Data set 1 (data set 2) has a root MSE of 20.1 (20.7) per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 19.5 (20.1) per cent for $\beta$.
+The relative contribution of the epistemic uncertainties compared to the aleatoric uncertainty for data set 1 (data set 2) is 9.0 (8.9) per cent for $\log_{10}(\sigma_{\delta\psi}^2)$ and 5.5 (5.6) per cent for $\beta$.

 \bsp